SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 &emsp;&ensp;<strike>Your service name is to be included in the endpoint path.</strike>

 :100: The endpoint path includes your service name.<br>
-:no_entry: Your service name is to be included in the endpoint path.
+:heavy_minus_sign: Your service name is to be included in the endpoint path.

 #### Grammar